Adipa-G/SPAandWebAPI/README.md

 * Visit the url (http://localhost:5000/Index.html)

 ##### Development
-* Run the gulp watch task from the task runner of the visual studio
-* Any changes made to file will update the Js,Css and template files
+* Use VS 2017 to open the solution
+* Use ng build command to build UI
+* Use ng test command to run unit tests

 ### MVC6
 * UI with Angular 1.5